peterwittek/qml-rg/README.md

 Quantum Machine Learning Reading Group @ ICFO Fall Session 2017
 =============================================

 This is the second edition of the QML Reading group at ICFO.
-The archive of the first edition is [here](https://github.com/peterwittek/qml-rg/tree/master/Archiv_Session_Spring_2017).
-We will face some restructuring and aim for much more self organization than in the last Session.
-Accoring to the wishes of a lot of participants in the spring session, we will focus a bit more on classical ML and try to repeat some of the topics that have been discussed in spring and really try to understand these techniques.
-Some people also complained, that they got lost in the coding exercises very early in the spring session.
-In this matter we want to slow down a bit and restart with the basics.
+The archive of the first edition is [here](https://github.com/peterwittek/qml-rg/tree/master/Archiv_Session_Spring_2017) and [here](https://github.com/peterwittek/qml-rg/tree/master/Archiv_Session_Spring_2018).
+We will face some restructuring and aim for more self initiative than in the last Session.
+We will go back to the roots of this RG and just discuss publications of interest that will be chosen by someone.

 So for the first sessions we have the following structure in mind.

-1. We don't choose papers anymore, we will focus more on topics like (tSNE, Neural Networks, etc.)
-   So there will be one topic each session and someone presents it.
-Some literature will be provided.

-2. For the coding we think about simple tasks for the beginning.
-We for example have https://grads.yazabi.com/ in mind.
-This is an introduction into ML and could also be done individually.
+1. We will again define papers to read for each session.
+We are happy if people come forward with interesting topics or papers.
+This session will more be about keeping track of latest advances in ML, QML and ML assisted physics.

+2. Most people attending will already be quite advanced in ML.
+Therefore we will not start with ML basics in this group.
+But we are aware that there are ML beginners who attend the RG.

+3. We are not sure yet if there will be coding exercises.
+In the last session most people were too busy anyway.
+But we are always happy to discuss coding problems or suggestions.

 Topics will be announced a week in advance.
 Coding will be done collaboratively through this repository.
-Parallely for advanced programmer we can start another Kaggle competition.

 The reading group requires commitment: apart from the 1.5-2 contact hours a week, at least another 2-3 hours must be dedicated to reading and coding.
 You are not expected to know machine learning or programming before joining the group, but you are expected to commit the time necessary to catch up and develop the relevant skills.